Bourbon Pecan Hand Pies

-Meanwhile, on a lightly floured surface, un-fold the puff pastry sheets.
+- Meanwhile, on a lightly floured surface, unfold the puff pastry sheets.
 Roll each sheet into a 12-inch square.
-Using a 3-inch round cutter, stamp out 12 circles from each sheet (you will have 24 in total).
-Transfer to a large plate, separating each later with parchment paper.
+Using a 3-inch round cutter, stamp out 12 circles from each sheet (for 24 in total).
+Transfer to a large plate, separating each layer with parchment paper.
 Refrigerate the puff pastry while you prepare the filling.

 MAKE AHEAD The hand pies can be stored overnight at room temperature in an airtight container.

 Tried this recipe?Let us know how it was!